timmaurice/lovelace-blitzortung-lightning-card/README.md

 The card is designed to work out-of-the-box with the Blitzortung integration, without requiring any extra YAML helpers or automations.

+- The **radar and map** features automatically use all `geo_location.lightning_strike_*` entities created by the Blitzortung integration.
+- The **history chart** fetches data for your `counter` entity directly using the Home Assistant history API.
 - The card uses your default Home Assistant location (`zone.home`).
 You can override this by selecting a different zone entity in the card's configuration for better accuracy via the `location_zone_entity` option.
-- The **radar and map** features automatically use all `geo_location.lightning_strike_*` entities created by the Blitzortung integration.
-- The **history chart** fetches data for your `counter` entity directly using the Home Assistant history API.

-This approach ensures that the data is always in sync with Home Assistant and simplifies setup.

-## Visualizations

-### Compass and Radar Chart

-The card includes a D3.js-powered radar chart to display the location of recent lightning strikes as a polar scatter plot, overlaid on a compass rose.
-The strikes on the radar will gradually fade out over a configurable time period (`15m`, `30m`, or `1h`), with the most recent strike being the most prominent.

-You can customize its appearance with these options:

-- **Tooltips**: Hovering over a strike on the radar will show a tooltip with its exact distance and azimuth.
-- **Lightning Detection Radius**: This required setting defines the maximum range for the radar chart and filters strikes on both the radar and map.
-The editor provides a helpful tip for aligning this value with your Blitzortung integration settings for the best visual experience.
-- **Grid Color**: Sets the color of the radar grid, compass rose, and labels.
-- **Strike Color**: Sets the color of the lightning strikes on the radar and the pointer on the compass.

 ### History Chart